 REQUESTOR: Michael Mirmak, Intel Corp.

-DATE SUBMITTED: Dececmber 19, 2023
+DATE SUBMITTED: December 19, 2023

 DATE REVISED: February 13, 2024

 DATE ACCEPTED:

 DEFINITION OF THE ISSUE:

 The [Test Load] and [Test Data] keywords for traditional IBIS define structures for representing analog waveforms, as well as the circuits outside the buffer and package models used in generating these waveforms.
 Unfortunately, these keywords are insufficient for use with IBIS AMI models; UI, step size, and model-specific parameters must be specified along with the test load information to remove ambiguity in how the waveforms are generated.
 Further, the waveforms themselves may be too large for convenient in-line representation in a .ibs file.